Working Together Against Novel Coronavirus

-- Face Coverings Required: Under the City of Kansas City, Mo.’s new order, face coverings will be required on RideKC buses and on KC Streetcar.
+- Face Coverings Required: Under the City of Kansas City, Mo.’s new order, face coverings are required on RideKC buses and on KC Streetcar.
 Face coverings may include masks, bandanas, scarves or other cloth coverings.
 Please see KCMO.org for allowable health exceptions.

 - RideKC service in Johnson County, Kansas, routes has temporarily changed schedules on several routes.

-- RideKC Streetcar: Effective May 18, KC Streetcar is running two to three streetcars.
+- RideKC Streetcar: Effective Aug.
+2, KC Streetcar is running three streetcars.
 Hours of service are 6 a.m. to 9 p.m., Mondays through Fridays, and 7 a.m. to 9 p.m. on Saturdays and Sundays.

 - The Kansas City region is under an emergency order.
 Reduce unnecessary travel and confirm your destination is open.

 - On all RideKC buses with a rear door, board and exit through the rear doors.
 This helps with social distancing between riders and operators.
 Riders who need to use the ramp or kneeling feature board at the front.

 - Signs to encourage social distancing are being placed on bus seats.
 All customers should observe safe social distancing and be seated unless prevented from doing so by a physical disability.